EligiaOfficial/docker-aur-cache/README.md

 The application generates a report every time it runs the build process, allowing you to more easily troubleshoot troublesome packages.

 These reports can be found in the `build-reports` directory of the webserver that is hosting the packages.

+> [!TIP]
-For now these are only available in JSON format, but these will become easier to read in a future commit.
+> For now these are only available in JSON format, but these will become easier to read in a future commit.

 ### Bind NGINX to port instead of Traefik